karolzlot/youtube-auto-cc-set-language/README.md

        pip install pymediainfo

-ffmpeg, mkvtoolnix, youtube-dl,MediaInfo need to be on PATH
+ffmpeg, mkvtoolnix, youtube-dl, MediaInfo need to be on PATH

 Usage
 ------------